 - 2 egg yolks to brush over fiadonetti before baking

 2. To the flour, add the yeast as well as the milk and oil.
 Work all of this together and then let it stand for at least an hour.

 3. Next, roll out the dough and cut out the dough into discs.

 4. Mix the filling ingredients, and then place the filling into the center of each disc.

 5. Tighten the dough around the filling by pinching the edges.

 6. Of the remaining dough, cut strips and cross them over the filling.
 (Alternatively, rather than cutting the discs out of the dough, place the dough over an entire baking sheet, then cover the dough with ricotta, and then cut out as ravioli).

 7. Place on a greased baking sheet and brush the fiadoni with the egg yolks.

 8. Put everything in an oven set at 180 degrees Celsius (350 degrees Fahrenheit) for about a half hour (or until the desserts turn a golden brown).

-Want to learn more traditional, family recipes?
+Want to learn more traditional Italian Easter recipes?
 Visit Marino and Elida on their beautiful agriturismo for an Abruzzo cooking vacation.